TreeMap Structure and Visualization

 The TreeMap

-structure we are going to implement has the following API:
+we will implement has the following API:

 // Main interface of TreeMap